The fundamentals of Bellevue's Downtown are extraordinary.

 - Dining: 200+ options, from unique cafes and international fast casual to chef-owned farm-to-table and the region's best steakhouses.

-- Innovation: Downtown Bellevue is a hub for the region's tech, creative and interactive economy, home to SAP Concur, Valve, Bungie, the Northwest HQ of Salesforce, U.S. offices for Chinese companies Huawei, Baidu, Tencent, Alibaba, a major regional presence for Amazon, and more than 6,000 Microsoft employees in four office towers.
-The Global Innovation Exchange recently opened in Bellevue's Spring District (5 minutes from the Downtown core), which will also welcome a major influx of Facebook employees in the coming months.
+- Innovation: Downtown Bellevue is a hub for the region's tech, creative and interactive economy, home to Valve, Bungie, the Northwest HQ of Salesforce, U.S. offices for Chinese companies Baidu, Tencent, Alibaba, a major regional presence for Amazon, and more than 6,000 Microsoft employees in four office towers.
+The Global Innovation Exchange recently opened in Bellevue's Spring District (5 minutes from the Downtown core), which will also welcome a major influx of Meta employees in the coming months.
 Bellevue's Factoria neighborhood (5 minutes from the city core) is home to T-Mobile's North American HQ.
 Amazon recently announced plans to grow its Downtown Bellevue workforce to more than 25,000 employees.

 - Livability: Parks and open green space comprise five percent of Downtown's land area, including the new Inspiration Playground at the 20-acre Bellevue Downtown Park.
 Meydenbauer Bay Park recently celebrated its grand reopening, offering a vital, beautiful and beachy connection to the waterfront.
 Downtown is home to about 1,100 school-age kids, or about 8% of Downtown residents.
 According to the Census Bureau's latest 5-year ACS averages, women outnumber men among Downtown residents, and the median resident age is 34 years old.
 Bellevue is one of Washington state's most diverse and inclusive communities, home to residents from around the world attracted by the region's job base, Bellevue's school district, and the city's growing cultural amenities.

 - Neighborhoods: Downtown is Bellevue's largest and fastest growing neighborhood.
 It's also bordered on three sides by vibrant single-family neighborhoods, each enjoying walkable proximity to Downtown amenities.
+According to Walk Score, Downtown Bellevue has a 93 walk score, 60 transit score, and 62 bike score.

 Heart of the Eastside